 Prior to the concert, the End Hunger Network featured actress Valerie Harper and Dr. Djibril of the United Nations Development Programme in a satellite teleconference, briefing over 500 broadcasters who would be involved with the concert worldwide.
 This briefing provided the broadcasters with current data about hunger, especially in Africa, and coached them on how to talk about the issue.
 In addition, back-up material was sent to all broadcasters in each of the 60 nations participating in the broadcast.

-The key issues of Live Aid were developed by the End Hunger Network in consultation with private voluntary organizations and integrated into all the communication messages during and around the concert:
+The key issues of Live Aid were developed by the End Hunger Network in consultation with private voluntary organizations and were integrated into all the communication messages during and around the concert:

 The End Hunger Network’s mission was to communicate these messages in the three-minute spots allotted for every ½ hour in the 16-hour show, and to do it in such a way that all four messages could be delivered effectively every two hours (the average time it was estimated that individuals would watch the show.
 These spots within the broadcast featured world and U.S. leaders, including Bishop Desmond Tutu, former President Jimmy Carter, and Prime Minister Rajiv Gandhi of India.
 Actress Sally Field and announcer Casey Kasem were featured in the EHN-produced fundraising spots that are credited with raising funds from the U.S. audience.

 Twelve television satellites broadcast around the world (including the Soviet Union), and simultaneous telethons were held in some 30 nations, including Australia, Japan, West Germany and Canada.